The Night Is Still Young (Nicki Minaj song): Critical reception

 Stereogum’s writer Tom Briehan found the lyrics and Minaj's input as "bland" and "character-free."
 Madden felt the songwriting was "plain" but commented "melodically, it does sound like the soundtrack to a massive evening, especially once that second vocal track kicks in during the chorus [...]"
 The Rolling Stones Jon Dolan favored the track, calling it "victory lap-pop."
 Levine said that the song "proves Minaj still knows how to party."
 However, Katherine St. Asaph from Time Magazine was heavily critical on Dr. Luke's production on both this and "Only".
 She commented "They’re not only unwelcome — they feel tired, as if they’d have been dated years ago.
 They’re necessary intrusions of commercialism that belie [Minaj’s] claim she ‘ain’t gotta rely on top 40’ and undermine what's presumably meant to be a classic."
 McGloster favored the song as single-worthy by commenting "It's safe to say she'll be adding this to her vast collection of chart-topping hits."

 Despite calling it "catchy pop", Jon Caramanica from The New York Times felt the song was a "poor fit" to the album.
 Paste Magazines Tyler Kane criticized the song's inclusion to the album, alongside album tracks "I Lied" and "Bed of Lies".
 He refereed the songs by saying "There’s a lot to wade through, though, and for every good moment, there’s another that should have ended on the cutting room floor."
 Alex Macpherson from The Guardian commented "This perfunctory nod to that style is like revisiting the sites of your drunkenness through a hungover fug the following night in a doomed attempt to recapture the magic.
 No one’s heart is in this, [...]"
 Breihan criticized the composition, feeling that Minaj " doesn’t always understand what she’s good at."
 He concluded "There’s subtext, sure, but the subtext doesn’t stop the song from being boring bottle-service music."

 Music video

 During her interview with reporters from Capital FM, Minaj confirmed that she would appear in the single's accompanying music video.
 The music video was shot in Downtown Los Angeles, California in March 2015.

 A lyric video was published on Minaj's Vevo account, featuring visuals of drinking and colorful lights.
 Madeline Roth from MTV praised the visuals of the lyric video, commenting "The clip gives the song a kaleidoscopic visual treatment that’s bursting with electric colors as Nicki assures us, “the night is still young and so are we.”
 She also felt the song was "catchy."

 The music video (directed by Hannah Lux Davis) was released on May 22, 2015, on Tidal.
 On May 26, 2015, the video was uploaded to Minaj's Vevo.
-Minaj's then-boyfriend Meek Mill makes a cameo appearance in the video.
-The music video has more than 200 million views as of November 2024.